actions-on-google/dialogflow-quotes-java/README.md

-# Actions on Google: Developer Relations Quotes sample using Java
+# Actions on Google: Developer Relations Quotes Sample

-This sample shows an app for the Google Assistant using Actions on Google that provides the user with a random quote from a Developer Relations Googler by fetching data via an HTTP request to an external URL.
+This sample shows an app for the Google Assistant using Actions on Google that provides the user with a random quote from a Developer Relations Googler by fetching data via an HTTP request to an external URL using Java.

 ### Setup Instructions